Gedung Setan

-Gedung Setan (also known as Spookhius) is a heritage building that provided Chinese families with a place of safety during Indonesian mass killings of ethnic Chinese in 1965 and 1966.
+Gedung Setan (also known as Spookhius) is a heritage building that provided Chinese families with a place of safety during Indonesian mass killings of Communists in 1965 and 1966.
 This building played an important role in the lives of many Chinese descendants (Tionghoa) in Surabaya.

 History

 The Devil's House was built in 1809, instituted by the Dutch East India Company.
 This building was a governor office for Vereenigde Oostindische Compagnie (VOC).

 A Chinese doctor and businessman bought the building in 1945 with the intention of opening a Chinese funeral home.

 In 1948, The Indonesian National Armed Forces battled the Communist Party of Indonesia, which threatened Chinese families at that time.
 They decided to transform this building into a refugee shelter for the Chinese in Madiun.

 After the 30 September Movement, as Suharto led the New Order, Chinese-Indonesians were suspected of allying themselves with the Chinese Communist Party.
 Another generation of immigrants found shelter at the Devil's House.
 The majority of Chinese Surabayans were supporters of Sukarno, complicating the situation, as some were captured as targets.

 The name of the building, Gedung Setan (Devil's House), was generated by the people due to the poor situation that made the Chinese become isolated from education and the Chinese language itself.
 They were smuggled in the darkness, veiled from the regimes they sought a haven from.

 In the twenty-first century the majority of residents are of Chinese descent.
 Marriage between Tionghoa, Madurese, Javanese, and several other ethnic groups enabled this trend.
 Around 53 Chinese-Indonesians families live in Gedung Setan.
 They want to protect the building as desired by building owner Dr. Teng Khoen Gwan.
 The building sits in what evolved to become a desirable market.
 Many unsuccessfully attempted to claim ownership with the intention of changing it into a marketplace.